nyreehinton/content-ops-starter/content/pages/blog/case-study-2.md

   <p>VCSELs are estimated to cost $6-7 per phone.
 Lumentum is the current supplier of VCSELs for Apple, however,
   Finisar was recently awarded US$390 million as a prepayment for future orders.
 The recent purchase of Princeton Optronics, a developer of VCSELs, could open the door for ams to capture market share.
-Other VCSEL suppliers such as Phillips Photonics &amp; Finisar are coping with technological challenges that allow successful integration of smartphones.
+Other VCSEL suppliers such as Phillips Photonics \& Finisar are coping with technological challenges that allow successful integration of smartphones.
 Princeton Optronics differentiates itself by having developed fully optimized VCSELs for over 10 years, formally funded by the US military.</p>
   <p>If ams can capture 20% of VCSEL market share from Apple, it would translate to an additional $110 million in